JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 By default, for the standard controls within the SOC 2 framework in JupiterOne, more than half the controls have partial to full evidence already mapped, by way of JupiterOne query language (J1QL) managed queries.

 1. For each control, review default mapped evidence, if applicable.
-    1. If the evidence is satisfactory, move on to the next control.
+    1. If the evidence is satisfactory (as you'd expect for output), move on to the next control.
     2. If the evidence isn’t satisfactory, i.e., incorrect or incomplete:
         1. Review the mapped queries + tailor the queries so the returned output is as expected.

 ![edit-query](../assets/editing-queries.gif)